kiongxiangyi/bauteilpruefung-frontend/README.md

 - Restart the backend API "AICoM Bauteilpruefung Backend API" at Windows Task Scheduler.

-Please contact software developer [Xiang Yi Kiong](xiangyi.kiong@guehring.de) for support.
+For more support, please contact software developer [Xiang Yi Kiong](xiangyi.kiong@guehring.de).

+## Setting Up ESLint & Prettier

+[ESLint](https://eslint.org/docs/latest/use/configure/configuration-files) is a static code analysis tool for identifying problematic patterns found in JavaScript code.

+You can configure ESLint via .eslintrc.js file.
+It is in the root directory of this project.

+[Prettier](https://prettier.io/docs/en/configuration.html) is an opinionated code formatter.

+You can configure Prettier via .prettierrc.json file.
+It is in the root directory of this project.

 ## Resources